lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 Lambda Limitations:

-- There is a 15 minute time limit for all functions
+- There is a 15 minute time limit for all functions.
-- There are a limited number of programming runtimes to pick from
+- There are a limited number of programming runtimes to pick from.
-- There is limited temporary disk space
+- There is limited temporary disk space.

 Batch Advantages:

-- Has no time limit
+- Has no time limit.
-- Any runtime is supported as it’s packaged as a Docker image
+- Any runtime is supported as it’s packaged as a Docker image.
-- Relies on EBS & instance store for disk space
+- Relies on EBS & instance store for disk space.
-- Relies on EC2 instances that are managed on AWS
+- Relies on EC2 instances that are managed on AWS.

 ### Lightsail